 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
-The largest portion of prepaid items consists of one month's health insurance premium paid to South Carolina Public Employee Benefit Authority (SC PEBA) and website costs.
+The largest portion of prepaid items consists of one month's health insurance premium paid to South Carolina Public Employee Benefit Authority (SC PEBA).